 8. Hydrate with more than just water

 If you’re not sure you need to worry about electrolytes, check out this article to get the scoop on how your body uses them especially in the heat.
-Good quality coconut water is a great way to get your electrolytes in while avoiding all the weird stuff that’s in sports drinks.
-I shouldn’t even have to tell you but I will anyway-avoid caffeine and alcohol as they will dehydrate you.
+Trace Minerals Powerpak are tasty without a bunch of added sugar and all the weird stuff that’s in sports drinks.
+I shouldn’t even have to tell you but I will anyway-avoid caffeine and alcohol in hot weather as they will dehydrate you.

 9. Keep your extras on ice

 If you’ve got a long day of working and riding in the heat keeping extra socks and sports bras in a ziplock in a cooler with an ice pack can be your midday saving grace.
 A fresh cold pair of socks make everything better, even unloading hay.

 Sometimes the simplest things work the best.
 Keep a spare clean spray bottle at the barn to fill with cold water (ice is a bonus if you have any handy).
 Mist your hands, arms, face, and neck after your ride to quickly cool down without having to step away from your horse.
 Give him a couple of squirts while you’re at it too 😉

 Bonus tip: The temperature in the shade and the sun are actually the same but because of the way solar radiation gets absorbed it can feel 10-15 degrees hotter in the sun.
 Planning riding around the shade can make a difference between feeling like its 80 degrees vs feeling like 95 degrees.